 The chief guest along with Principal of the College, Professor Ghulam Ali Memon presented traditional Sindhi Ajrak and shields to all the delegates of PES.

-In the end, question-answer session was held in which post-graduates, family physicians and medical students of the College took active part.
+In the end, the question-answer session was held in which post-graduates, family physicians and medical students of the College took an active part.
 Dr. Shams-ul-Arfeen, Vice Principal of the College presented the vote of thanks.
 This was followed by lunch.
 This grand event was generously sponsored by PES Corporate Member PharmEvo Pharma.